Glossary: list of terms

 Extensification

-The process of decreasing the use of capital and inputs (e.g. fertilizers, pesticides, machinery, energy) relative to land area.
+The process of decreasing the use of capital and inputs (e.g., fertilizers, pesticides, machinery, energy) relative to land area.
 Due to a decrease in inputs per land area the pressure on the environment may be decreased.
 A decrease in pesticides used, for instance, is likely to decrease the risk of pesticide run-off in surface and groundwater (‘loss per unit area’).
 However, the actual effect of a decrease in the use of inputs on the environment does not only depend on the amount of inputs used but also on how they are applied and the extent to which decreased inputs lead to lower production (‘loss per unit produce’).
 Therefore, extensification does not necessarily lead to an environmentally more benign situation.

-Fallow
+Fallow land

-Cropland left idle in order to restore productivity through accumulation of moisture or organic matter.
+Cropland left idle to restore productivity through accumulation of moisture or organic matter.
 Summer fallow is common in regions of limited rainfall where cereal grains are grown.
 The soil is tilled for at least one growing season for weed control and decomposition of plant residue.

 Fertilization

 The application of mineral or organic compounds to maintain or increase soil fertility.
-In some cases, (e.g. liming) the purpose of fertilization is also to improve specific soil properties (pH, stability of soil structure).
+In some cases, (e.g., liming) the purpose of fertilization is also to improve specific soil properties (pH, stability of soil structure).

 Fertilizer replacement value